apache/lucenenet/README.md

 [Lucene.Net WIKI](https://cwiki.apache.org/confluence/display/LUCENENET/Lucene.Net)

-We don't yet have API documentation for Lucene.Net 4.8.0, but the API is similar to [Lucene 4.8.0](https://lucene.apache.org/core/4_8_0/).
+We now have some preliminary documentation for Lucene.Net 4.8.0 [on the Lucene.Net Website](https://lucenenet.apache.org/).

+The API is similar to Java [Lucene 4.8.0](https://lucene.apache.org/core/4_8_0/), which you may also find helpful to review.

-> NOTE: We are working on this, but could use more help since it is a massive project.
+> NOTE: We are working on fixing issues with the documentation, but could use more help since it is a massive project.
 See [#206](https://github.com/apache/lucenenet/pull/206).

 ### Legacy Versions